Skye Blyth-Whitelock (they/them) - Integrative Counsellor

 About the Therapist

-Hi, I'm Skye and I am a queer, white, middle class, non-binary Buddhist, who is on the spectrum.
-I am also a qualified integrative counsellor, registered member of the British Association for Counsellors and Psychotherapists (BACP), registered reflective parenting group facilitator and grief tender.
-Welcome!
+Hi, I’m Skye.
+I am a qualified integrative counsellor, registered member of the British Association for Counsellors and Psychotherapists (BACP), reflective parenting group facilitator, community grief tender and fellow human experiencing the beauty and pain of this world.

 Life can be beautiful and it can also be hard.
-It can be beautiful when you feel connected to yourself, to others and to the environment around you, and when you are involved in practices that bring you meaning, joy and nourishment.
-It can be hard when you have experienced difficulties in your family growing up, when traumatic things happen to you, when your relationships now are not what you’d want them to be, when you feel lost and without meaning or purpose, and when you feel overwhelmed by the injustice and violence of the human world.
-There are many more things that can make life beautiful and that can make it painful and through counselling we can make space for all of it, to honour the beauty and find ways to discover more of it and to explore the pain and struggle together, maybe to find a way through it, maybe to find a way to be with and to tend to it and to yourself when it’s calling for your attention.
-As a counsellor and as a person who also experiences all of this, my approach is to be alongside you in solidarity and with care, warmth and empathy, so that you don’t have to navigate it alone.
-I take a whole person, integrative approach that affirms all of your characteristics, identities and experiences and incorporates your body, mind, heart and soul.
+Through counselling we can make space for all of it, to honour the joy and find ways to discover more of it and to explore the pain and struggle together, maybe to find a way through it, maybe to find a way to be with and to tend to it and to yourself when it’s calling for your attention.
+As a counsellor, my approach is to be alongside you in solidarity and with care, warmth and empathy, so that you don’t have to navigate it alone.
+I take a whole person, integrative approach that encompasses all of your characteristics, identities and experiences and incorporates your body, mind and heart.

-I see clients in person, in a therapy room in central Brighton or outdoors in parks, the city or by the seafront in East Brighton or online on Zoom.
+I see clients online on Zoom or in person, in a therapy room in central Brighton or outdoors in parks, the city or by the seafront in East Brighton.
 I provide short-term (minimum 12 sessions), long-term and open-ended counselling.

 I work with adults with a range of experiences, including (but not limited to) abuse, trauma, bereavement, loss, grief, big life changes, existential crisis, isolation, despair, depression, anxiety, relationship difficulties, systemic oppression and violence that impacts you as an individual (e.g. homophobia, transphobia, racism), and climate crisis.